xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

     #define KEY_1                2

 correspond to the ones above.
-Similar definitions appear in the xf86-input-keyboard driver.
+Similar definitions appear in the X11’s `xf86-input-keyboard` driver.
 Note that in all current keymaps there’s a constant offset of 8 (for historical reasons).

 Note that contrary to xkbcommon, the X11 protocol supports keycodes only up to `255`.
 Therefore, when interfacing with X11, keymaps and applications using keycodes beyond `255` should expect warnings.

+#### Keycode conflicts

 If there’s a conflict, like the same name given to different keycodes, or same keycode given different names, it is resolved according to the